jinscript/CarND-Advanced-Lane-Lines/README.md

 I fit a second order polynomial into lane line pixels with following steps:

 First, divide a single image into 9 vertical layers, each layer has a height of 80 pixels.
-In each layer, I search for the pixel with largest value in the left half image as left lane line pixel, and the pixel with largest value in the right half image as right lane line pixel.
-I stored lane line pixels into `window_centroids` variable.
+In each layer, I find out left lane pixels and right lane pixels using sliding window.
+I also provide a way to search for lane pixels given parameters from previous frame.

+Second, I fit a second order polynomial to each lane line using `np.polyfit()`.

 The code for this step is contained in the Finding Lane Lines section of the IPython notebook.

-Second, I fit a second order polynomial to each lane line using `np.polyfit()`.

-The code for this step is contained in the Measuring Curvature section of the IPython notebook.

 ![alt text][image7]